| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 meet this serious question with a simple "I

-- Rainer Maria Rilke, Letters to a Young Poet. |
+must", then build your life upon it.' - Rainer Maria Rilke, Letters to a Young Poet.

-If you have felt the profound pull of the desire to write,
+| | If you have felt the profound pull of the desire to write,

 you will understand what Rainer Maria Rilke was asking